timmcginley/Agile/Systems/Materials/README.md

 ## AP1.5 Features
 > Identify Features

-Here you need to identify the features for each of the segements that are in the scope of your study.
+Here you need to identify the features for each of the segments that are in the scope of your study.
 For instance a feature might be a facade elment being fixed to a floor slab.
 It might be the decision to move an element with a crane or inside the building.
 It might be applying a protective cover to the element to protect it on site.

 ## AP3 Biomimetic Inspiration
 * [High Performance Materials](https://asknature.org/collection/high-performance-materials/)
+-->